mo7amedaliEbaid/quran/README.md

 - [Abdul-Rahman Al-Sudais](https://en.wikipedia.org/wiki/Abdul-Rahman_Al-Sudais)

-## Features.
+## Key Features

 - Clean Architecture
-- Cubits
+- Cubits for state management
-- Audio Players
+- Audio Players for seamless recitation
-- Pdf Viewer
+- Pdf Viewer for reading convenience
-- Networking => dio
+- Networking with Dio
-- Responsive Design => screenutil
+- Responsive Design using screenutil
-- Dependency Injection => get_it
+- Dependency Injection with get_it
-- Audio in background
+- Background Audio support
-- Bookmarks
+- Bookmarks for saving your favorite verses
-- Connectivity Checking
+- Connectivity Checking to ensure a smooth experience
-- Loading Shimmer
+- Loading Shimmer for a polished UI

 # تطبيق القران الكريم